 It’s important to remember to always use positive language that has a proactive tone.
 Family harmony is all about compromise!
 Work together to come up with a plan and resist the urge to “remind” (nag) them if they don’t follow through.
 You may have to pick your battles and then use that experience as a learning opportunity for the next break.
 Our students typically mature at a slower rate than their peers so if they are not demonstrating age-appropriate behavior yet, be patient as it typically will take more time than you would like or expect.
 Always find opportunities to praise your student on any small gains that you notice.
 At post-secondary programs like CIP, students work hard to learn the multitude of skills necessary to be independent.
 Progress may be slow but it is still there.

 Our presenter, Sharona Sommer has worked in the field of Special Education for over 25 years supporting students and families in various positions throughout her career.
-For the past 12 years, Sharona has worked for CIP first as Brevard Head Student Advisor and currently as the National Director of Family Services.
+For the past 15 years, Sharona has worked in various roles at CIP including Head Student Advisor, National Director of Family Services, and currently the National Director of Learning and Development.
 She previously found success by founding and running her own family coaching practice, where she had the privilege of working with families with neurodiverse teens and young adults to improve their relationships and reach their personal goals.
 Sharona is a nationally recognized speaker on topics of supporting students with differences and their families as they prepare to transition from high school to college or work.